 As a former AAT tutor turned life coach, Lisa Phillips wants you to know that it’s normal to feel stressed about studying and assessments.

-Stress, is the 2018 theme for Mental Health Awareness Week, which the Mental Health Foundation define as, “the degree to which you feel overwhelmed or unable to cope as a result of pressures that are unmanageable.”
+Stress can have a big impact on your mental health, and we tend to experience more of it around assessment time.
+The Mental Health Foundation defines stress as, “the degree to which you feel overwhelmed or unable to cope as a result of pressures that are unmanageable.”

 But when it comes to studying, there are ways to manage it, said Phillips, who runs Amazing Coaching in Australia.
 “Stress doesn’t mean that you’re not good at [things],” she said.

-“Everyone needs to learn to manage that stress and to react differently to it..how to soothe yourself if you are stressed – like telling yourself ‘it’s going to be ok, it’s no big deal, I know I don’t feel like I’m getting it now but tomorrow it will be fine’,” she continued.
+“Everyone needs to learn to manage that stress and to react differently to it… how to soothe yourself if you’re stressed – like telling yourself ‘it’s going to be ok, it’s no big deal, I know I don’t feel like I’m getting it now but tomorrow it will be fine’,” she continued.

-“Most people don’t know how to self-soothe, they just get into a panic.”
+“Most people don’t know how to self-soothe, so they can end up in a panic.”